 My parents are hosting Christmas dinner for the extended family this year, which gives me some say in what happens with the food.
-As the cook in my immediate family, it's my place.
 I think about food, I read the magazines, I like organizing and making lists...it's only fair.
 I prefer the non-traditional - trying new dishes, keeping things fresh, maybe even leave cheese off a few dishes (!), NOT having turkey and stuffing.
 My dad is requesting the later and I quote him, "I don't want any of that esoteric shit."
 This is a man who would qualify roasted squash or some sort of kale salad as esoteric.
 Oy.
-Wish me luck.
 Whatever the food, I am really looking forward to it.
 My mom sets a beautiful table, my grandma will make a few innocent while still slightly offensive comments and my sister and I will be silly at our corner of the table.

 It got me thinking of dishes that are exceptional in their own right, for their simplicity or purity, before getting creative with them.
 I can't say there is much of that on this site, besides Hugh's coffee posts.
 I could even argue this topic is subjective between those preferring the traditional versus the modified, but a classic brownie recipe is something I need to have in my back pocket.
 If I am going to identify myself as a food blogger, there needs to be a brownie recipe on this site.
 It's an unspoken expectation.
 Not one with black beans or applesauce or mashed banana but let's start with straight up buttery, rich brownies.
 The kind I would eat warm with a scoop of ice cream and feel guilty about.

-I had my mind set on a classic brownie recipe.
 I flipped through David Lebovitz' Ready for Dessert: My Best Recipes because with a title like that and a reputation like his, I knew there would be a brownie recipe and it'd be exceptional.
 Holy moly was my gut correct on this one.
-First off, they are crazy easy and let's be honest, everyone apreciates that.
 These brownies are decadent, very rich, and deeply chocolatey, so much so that even one with a fierce sweet tooth can have one small square and be satisfied.
 These are fudgy brownies but not so fudgy that you feel like you're eating underdone batter.
-The recipe reigns from a friend of Lebovitz' who co-founded Scharffen Berger so these are no cocoa-cakey brownies, this is chocolate in all its glory.
+This is chocolate in all its glory.
 Excellent on their own, and still a perfect canvas for adding in what you please.
 THAT is the brownie recipe I want.
 A la mode of course.

 Adapted from David Lebovitz Ready for Dessert

 David notes that the minute long stir to incorporate the flour is crucial for everything staying together.
 I used oat flour, which gave reason for a slightly crumbly brownie but they stayed together just fine.
-If you use GF certified oat flour, these are gluten free.
-I grind my oat flour from old fashioned oats, so it's a tad coarse as you'll notice in the photos.
+I grind my oat flour from old fashioned oats, so it's coarse as you'll notice in the photos.
 Once the brownies are baked, I don't believe it compromises the texture at all.

 Preheat the oven to 350'.
 Line the inside of a 8'' square pan with parchment or foil allowing the excess edges to extend beyond the edges of the pan.
 Lightly grease with butter or cooking spray.

-Scrape the batter into the prepared pan, sprinkle the cocoa nibs on top and bake until the center is almost set, about 25-30 minutes.
+Scrape the batter into the prepared pan, sprinkle the remaining chocolate on top and bake until the center is almost set, about 25-30 minutes.
 Don't overbake.
 Let them cool completely before lifting out the parchment to remove brownies.